yabadabu/imgui_dragex/README.md

     Drop the two files inside the imgui folder in your imgui installation Add #include "imgui/imgui_drag_ex.h" in your source
-    Change ImGui::DragInt to ImGui::DragIntEx (same for DragFloat) Replace the 3rd argument speed value to 1
+    Change ImGui::DragInt to ImGui::DragIntEx (same for DragFloat) The 3rd argument speed becomes the initial speed.
+(I suggest 1 for integers)